thingnoy/just-run-jest/README.md

 ## Features

-- Quickly run Jest tests with the shortcut `ctrl+option+j`.
+- Quickly run Jest tests with the shortcut `ctrl+alt+j`.

 ## Extension Settings

 The extension offers the following settings::

-* `runCommand`: Configure the command to run Jest tests.
+- `runCommand`: Configure the command to run Jest tests.
 For example: `npm test -- "$testFile" "--coverage" "--collectCoverageFrom=$collectFrom"`.